AFLplusplus/AFLplusplus/docs/env_variables.md

 ### INSTRIM

-    This feature increases the speed by ~15% without any disadvantages.
+    This feature increases the speed by ~15% without any disadvantages to the classic instrumentation.

+    Note that there is also an LTO version (if you have llvm 11 or higher) - that is the best instrumentation we have.
+Use `afl-clang-lto` to activate.
+    The InsTrim LTO version additionally has all the options and features of LTO (see above).

     - Setting AFL_LLVM_INSTRIM or AFL_LLVM_INSTRUMENT=CFG to activates this mode